micharbet/CLE/HOWTO.md

 # How to live with CLE
+This document covers once again installation.
+Also understanding of its components, how to customize the environment and initiating sessions.

 ## Run and Deploy
 Issue following commands to first run and hook the environment into bash